“Tell me about your organization.”

 This command often strikes fear and freeze in the minds of nonprofit staff and board.
 Not quite sure how to summarize all the good done by their organization they begin a recitation of programs, facts and figures.

-Instead, we recommend your begin with a high-level overview—your One Minute Message—driven by a deeply held value of your organization.
-Next, you should introduce the problem you exist to solve—a Two Minute Message.
-And then you should share an anecdote—a Five Minute Message—that illustrates the impact of your work.
+Instead, we recommend you begin with a high-level overview—your Belief Message—driven by a deeply held value of your organization.
+Next, you should introduce the problem you exist to solve—a Problem Message.
+And then you should share an anecdote—an Impact Message—that illustrates the impact of your work.

 Those programmatic details you may be using to introduce your organization are important messages, but they shouldn’t be the first things that you say.
-We call them Ten Minute Messages because we believe they only have an impact if you use them last, rather than first.
+We call them Detail Messages because we believe they only have an impact if you use them last, rather than first.

 Here’s a reminder of how the Minute Message Model is structured.